refena/refena/README.md

 **Notifier**

-A `Notifier` is the fastest and easiest way to implement a notifier.
+The `Notifier` is the fastest and easiest way to implement a notifier.

 It has access to `ref`, so you can use any provider at any time.